-The University Center for Human Values invites applications for Laurance S. Rockefeller Visiting Faculty Fellowships for the academic year 2014-15.
-Fellows devote an academic year in residence at Princeton to do research and writing about topics involving human values in public and private life.
+The University Center for Human Values invites applications for Laurance S. Rockefeller Visiting Faculty Fellowships for the academic year 2017-18.
+Fellows devote an academic year in residence at Princeton to research and writing about topics involving human values in public and private life.
 The program is open to scholars in all disciplines provided their research plans qualify.
 In recent years fellows have been drawn from fields including philosophy, political theory, literature, history, classics, economics and law, but this list is not meant to be exhaustive.

 Fellows are expected to reside in or around Princeton and to be active contributors to the intellectual life of the Center.
 This includes participating in a weekly seminar attended by fellows and Center faculty to discuss work in progress and in various other seminars, colloquia and lectures sponsored by the Center.
 Fellows enjoy access to Firestone Library and to a wide range of activities throughout the University.